michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 ## Lack of Diversity

 Another challenge that women face in open source is the lack of diversity.
 The community is still predominantly male, which can create an environment that is hostile to women.
 Women are less likely to feel welcome and included in open-source projects, which can discourage them from participating and contributing.
 Additionally, the challenge of finding mentors in a male-dominated community can make it difficult for women to gain a footing in open source groups or learn the [often over-complicated](https://dl.acm.org/doi/10.1145/3180155.3180241) processes required to contribute.
-This is a vicious cycle

 # Meritocracy in Practice